Anne Smith, Lady Smith: Bias and conflict of interest while Chair of the Scottish Child Abuse Inquiry

 Lady Smith's predecessor resigned due to alleged views deemed 'offensive to survivors'.

 Suicide of survivor attributed to actions of the Scottish Child Abuse Inquiry

-A survivor is believed took his own life after his request for anonymity from the Scottish Child Abuse Inquiry was refused.
+One survivor, Kevin Sutherland, is believed to have taken his own life after his retroactive request for anonymity in the Scottish Child Abuse Inquiry's public documentation was refused.
+He had initially waived anonymity until he realized his name and testimony was searchable on the Internet.
+Lady Smith inexplicably refused his request.